coderefinery/TTT4HPC_parallel_workflows/content/pitfalls/concurrency_issues.md

 workflow, which needed to call scripts from several languages, and used files to communicate between the different runs.
 However, these temporary files were the same for all runs, which lead to results that were completely unreliable.
-The user was lucky that some of the runs actually errored out with a very strange error and they had to re-run all of their runs as none were reliable.
+The user was lucky that some of the runs actually failed with a very strange error and they had to re-run all of their runs as none were reliable.
 And these things can even be hidden within some libraries, which expect to only be used in one process at a time and e.g. write some temporary files to home folders.